kensonhui/Realtime-Speech-to-Speech-Translation/README.md

 Enjoy 😎😎😎😎😎😎😎

 ### Client Installation
+If you'd like to use the translation in a video call or such, you can install software to create a virtual microphone.
+On Mac you can use Blackhole.

 Install FFmpeg - you can do so with brew, or here: https://ffmpeg.org/download.html.
 ```brew install ffmpeg```